 A very strong result for consensus.

 I personally think the Bray and von Storch survey has some problems, as do most efforts of its kind.
 It's darned hard to survey scientists about their beliefs.
-But Spencer cited it to make his case, although as we can see it surely works against him.
+But Spencer cited it to make his case, even though we can see it surely works against him.
+And he completely ignored the part of the survey that bears directly on the consensus question he was ostensibly trying to address, and opted instead to delve inexplicably into scientific esoterica which is quite beside the point.
+This suggests either bad faith, a disturbing inability to reason, or perhaps just unfamiliarity with the survey.

 With respect to the various survey attempts, the Wikipedia article says "they have generally concluded that the majority of scientists accept that human activity is contributing to global warming."